Dyssodia papposa, Fetid Marigold

 Common Name: Fetid Marigold

-Also Called: Dogweed, Dogbane Dyssodia, Fetid Dogweed, Fetid-marigold, and Prairie Dogweed
+Also Called: Dogweed, Dogbane Dyssodia, Fetid Dogweed, Fetid-marigold, Prairie Dogweed

 Family: Asteraceae, Sunflower Family